Jud96/MachineLearning/README.md

 # MachineLearning
-in this course we build some models and optimizing methods from scratch in addition to real world application.  <br>
+in this course we build some models and optimizing methods from scratch in addition to real world application(bold text).  <br>
 ## documentation
 1. lectures    (it's not my job)
 2. cheatsheets/visual_notes    (it's not my job)